-- Albert Sensor: Yes. (b) (3) (B) (b) (3) (B) - Local EI-ISAC Membership: 25% of locals are members of EI-ISAC. - Polling Hours: 6:00am 8:00pm (ET) - Official Election Website: https://portal.ct.gov/SOTS/Common- Elements/V5-Template---Redesign/Elections--Voting--Home-Page
+- Local El-ISAC Membership: 25% of locals are members of El-ISAC. - Polling Hours: 6:00am 8:00pm (ET) - Official Election Website: https://portal.ct.gov/SOTS/Common-Elements/V5-Template--Redesign/Elections--Voting--Home-Page

-- Voter Registration: Connecticut has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
+Voter Registration: Connecticut has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.
 Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
 The voter registration deadline is October 27, 2020.
-Connecticut has automatic voter registration. - Vote Casting: Connecticut uses paper ballots and BMDs.
+Connecticut has automatic voter registration.

+- Vote Casting: Connecticut uses paper ballots and BMDs.
 Ensuring there is an auditable record provides election officials with the ability to verify that the outcomes of the election are correct.
-On Election Day, polling places will be open between 6:00am and 8:00pm (ET) across the state.

-Mail-in Ballots: Connecticut has extended the ability to vote by mail to all voters for the General Election due to COVID-19 concerns.
+On Election Day, polling places will be open between 6:00am and 8:00pm (ET) across the state. - Mail-in Ballots: Connecticut has extended the ability to vote by mail to all voters for the General Election due to COVID-19 concerns.
 The SoS will mail all voters a mail-in ballot application.
 The deadline for requesting a ballot is November 2, 2020.
-Voted ballots must be returned by Election Day.

-Early Voting: Connecticut does not offer early, in-person voting.
+Voted ballots must be returned by Election Day. - Early Voting: Connecticut does not offer early, in-person voting.

-CISA Region I will assume a heightened state of operational readiness to respond to events and incidents . affecting the election and supporting infrastructures.
+CISA Region I will assume a heightened state of operational readiness to respond to events and incidents affecting the election and supporting infrastructures.
 CISA Region I will be monitoring remotely and standing by if support is requested.
-The Physical Security Advisor, Cybersecurity Advisor, and Regional ice unter.
-Hearthmann the art not any art of the second se Team will remain in close contact with the Connecticut SoS Office, Connecticut Fusion Center, Connecticut National Guard, DHS counterparts, FBI, and all relevant election partners on Election Day.
+The Physical Security Advisor, Cybersecurity Advisor, and Regional Team will remain in close contact with the Connecticut SoS Office, Connecticut Fusion Center, Connecticut National Guard, DHS counterparts, FBI, and all relevant election partners on Election Day,